 ARBUCKLE, MATTHEW (1778–1851).

 Matthew Arbuckle was a professional soldier assigned to the Indian Territory frontier from 1822 until his death in 1851.
 The second of four sons of Matthew and Frances Hunter Arbuckle, he was born on December 28, 1778, in Greenbrier County, Virginia.
-His father distinguished himself in the battle of Point Pleasant in Lord Dunmore's War (1774) and later in the American Revolution.
+His father distinguished himself in the battle at Point Pleasant in Lord Dunmore's War (1774) and later in the American Revolution.
 Little is known of Arbuckle's childhood, but military records indicate that he was commissioned a second lieutenant in the Third Infantry Regiment on March 3, 1799.
 His early military career is equally obscure.
 Advanced to first lieutenant within eight months, he was transferred to the Second Infantry Regiment in 1802, promoted to captain in 1806, and returned to the Third Infantry Regiment as a major in 1812.

 Family records indicate a marriage in 1813 to Mary Trolinger, but no other evidence of the relationship has been found.
 His regiment was assigned to posts in the South during the War of 1812.
 In 1814, promoted to lieutenant colonel, he became the unit's second-ranking officer.
 One account places him as an aide on the staff of Maj.
 Gen. Andrew Jackson at the Battle of New Orleans.
 Arbuckle and the Third Infantry remained in the South under Jackson's command after the war.
 In November 1817, during the opening phase of Jackson's First Seminole War, Arbuckle led a "successful expedition against the Fowltown Indians" in southern Georgia.